 Kailua Kona is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 40,197 people and six constituent neighborhoods, Kailua Kona is the sixth largest community in Hawaii.
+With a population of 36,724 people and eight constituent neighborhoods, Kailua Kona is the eighth largest community in Hawaii.

 Housing costs in Kailua Kona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-A relatively large number of people in Kailua Kona telecommute to their jobs.
-Overall, about 8.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.52% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kailua Kona is worth considering.

-One of the nice things about Kailua Kona is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kailua Kona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Kailua Kona in 2010 was $28,484, which is upper middle income relative to Hawaii and the nation.
-This equates to an annual income of $113,936 for a family of four.
+The per capita income in Kailua Kona in 2018 was $41,319, which is wealthy relative to Hawaii and the nation.
+This equates to an annual income of $165,276 for a family of four.
 However, Kailua Kona contains both very wealthy and poor people as well.

 Kailua Kona is an extremely ethnically-diverse town.
 The people who call Kailua Kona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kailua Kona residents report their race to be White, followed by Asian.
-Kailua Kona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.14% of the town’s residents.
-Important ancestries of people in Kailua Kona include English, Irish, Italian, and Portuguese.
+Important ancestries of people in Kailua Kona include German, English, Irish, Italian, and European.

 The most common language spoken in Kailua Kona is English.
 Other important languages spoken here include Pacific Island languages and Spanish.